mosip/id-authentication/design/registration/registration-device-integration.md

 Scanner
 -  Allow the user to scan the applicant [POB, POI, POA, POR] documents and attach it to the application during Registration or other process.
+-  Only one file per document will be supported.
+Merge multiple pages while scanning and make it is a single docuemnt.

 The key **non-functional requirements** are